igor-henriques/ChatRoom/README.md

 ### Running the Application:

+1. Make sure to have Aspire installed by running the following command **before opening Visual Studio**: *dotnet workload update*.
+Note that if you run this command with Visual Studio opened, you'll need to restart it in order to build the project.
+2. Make sure Docker is up and running
-1. Start the project by running *ChatRoom.AppHost*
+3. Start the project by running *ChatRoom.AppHost*
-2. Open the Web application in your browser, create an account and initiate a chat session at */chats*.
+4. Once Aspire is running, a dashboard with all services will be shown.
+Select the last one, named *webfrontend*.
+A web application should open in your browser, create an account and initiate a chat session at */chats*.

 ### Sending Messages: